Volume 9, Number 1 (Fall 2022)

 The Middle West Review accepts submissions on a rolling basis.
 We encourage readers to contribute original content that deepens the public’s understanding of the American Midwest in an accessible and thoughtful manner.
 Some examples of submission types include:

-Other types of submissions will be also considered.
 All contributions will undergo a process of peer review spearheaded by the Middle West Review editors and executive board.

 Submissions will either be accepted for publication outright, returned with a request to “revise and resubmit,” or rejected outright.
 All submissions will benefit from the comments and revisions of the Middle West Review editors and its editorial reviewers.